How U.S. Airlines Are Regulated

 Fitness Certification and Financial Viability

-All airlines operating in the U.S. must hold a DOT fitness certificate.
+All airlines operating in the U.S. may hold a DOT fitness certificate.
 The statute, 49 U.S.C. § 41104, requires airlines to demonstrate "fitness" to provide air transportation, including evidence of financial capability, adequate insurance, and compliance with aviation safety and security rules.
 Fitness review is not automatic approval.
 The DOT evaluates the airline's management structure, financial position, and safety track record.
 An airline with adequate capital, experienced management, and clean safety records receives a certificate.
 An airline with previous safety violations, financial instability, or unresolved regulatory issues may be denied or conditionally certified.

 Slot Controls at High-Density Airports